Skip to content

 Is University of Illinois Chicago Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of University of Illinois Chicago earn a median of $68,740, roughly in line with national averages for graduates.
+Ten years out, alumni of University of Illinois Chicago earn a median of $68,740, roughly in line with the national average for college graduates.

 $53,218